kapicorp/kapitan/docs/example-terraform.md

 }
 ```

-Each individual Jsonnet file defines a resource and then it is imported.
+Each Jsonnet file defines a resource and then it is imported.
 Jsonnet then filters through all the inventory parameters to find specific keys that have been defined.
-Lets take for example the cloudbuild resource:
+Let's take for example the cloud build resource:

 ```json5
 local cloudbuild = import "cloudbuild.jsonnet";